domvq/Paramedic-Ai/README.md

 * Status
 * Review-required flag

-Metadata is stored in:
+Knowledge-source metadata is stored in:

 ```text
 data/knowledge/sources.json
 ```

-The application can also run the document ingestion and knowledge-index rebuilding scripts.
+The project also includes document ingestion and knowledge-index rebuilding functionality.

 ---

 ### 🔊 C++ Text-to-Speech

-The application includes an optional C++ text-to-speech component.
+The project includes an optional C++ text-to-speech component.

 The Streamlit application expects the compiled executable at: